Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 - The current example application demonstrates a single instance of offline playback using an AVAssetDownloadURLSession with a URLSessionConfiguration to create an AVAssetDownloadTask for that asset.
 The example is not able to handle multiple assets.
 Users are expected to develop a method of mapping instances to assets within their application which will avoid multiple downloads of the same asset and will enable management of assets.
   The example includes legacy methods for online playback only.
 The use of these methods in conjunction with the default method may cause unexpected results and is not recommended.

+- The SDK does not support AirPlay of protected content after a persist content key has been persisted (content downloaded to device).
+Apple TV is never able to play protected offline/downloaded content with a persist content key.
+Attempting to do so may result in unexpected behaviours, crashes referring to the content key type, or the content may not load.
+Protected content may be transmitted with AirPlay before downloading content (and the content key has been persisted on the users device).
+Protected content may be transmitted with AirPlay using a streaming content key whenever the Apple TV has a network connection.

 - The SDK does not support playback of protected content when running in the iOS Simulator.
 Attempting to do so will result in an invalid `KEYFORMAT` error and the content will not load.

 ## Known Issues